 Dentures reduce your chewing force by about 50% to 75% compared to natural teeth.
 You’ll notice this immediately with certain foods.
 Corn on the cob becomes a challenge.
 Apples require cutting into small pieces.
 Sticky foods like caramel can dislodge the denture.
 Nuts and seeds sometimes get trapped under the denture base, causing discomfort.

-Here’s what actually happens at dinner: You bite into food more carefully.
+Here’s what actually happens at dinner.
+You bite into food more carefully.
 You chew more slowly and deliberately.
 You avoid certain textures and consistencies that you used to enjoy.
 Some patients adapt completely and find workarounds for every food they love.
 Others never quite adjust to the limitations and miss the confidence of biting into whatever they want.

 Speaking and Daily Confidence